Training Bursary FAQs

 Our funding opportunities are focused on preserving traditional hand skills within the British Isles, and therefore applicants must be based in the UK and intend to continue practicing their craft in the UK.

 We are sorry if this means you are not eligible to apply.
-If in doubt, please email Rae: [email protected]

 Can courses be online or do they have to be in-person?

-The courses we look to fund through our training bursaries can in person tuition or online courses or a combination of the above, though in-person is preferable as the experience is likely to be richer.
+The courses we look to fund through our training bursaries can in-person tuition or online courses or a combination of the above, though in-person is preferable as the experience is likely to be richer.

 Do Heritage Crafts have a Safeguarding Policy?